 In this event Venki Ramakrishnan, President of the Royal Society, Antoine Petit, Chairman and Chief Executive Officer of the Centre National de la Recherche Scientifique (CNRS), and Martin Stratmann, President of the Max Planck Society, will discuss the opportunities for European collaboration in the field of AI.
 They will explore the potential for Europe to be an attractive and leading research destination for AI.

 This international virtual interactive event took place on 7 October 12pm BST and lasted for approximately 60 minutes.
+For an overview of the main points of discussion at the event, read this summary note (PDF).

 You can read more about the Society’s international engagement on AI, including previous activities on European collaboration in AI.